ishinvin/cnn-demo/docs/alexnet.md

 - AlexNet uses **Dropout** to avoid overfitting.
 Dropout randomly disables some neurons during training, helping the network generalize better.

+- Dropout is a regularization technique used in deep learning models, particularly Convolutional Neural Networks (CNNs), to prevent overfitting.

+- Overfitting occurs when a model performs well on the training data but fails to generalize to new, unseen data.

+- Dropout addresses this issue by randomly “dropping out” (setting to zero) a fraction of neurons during training, forcing the network to learn more robust and generalizable features.

 ### Data Augmentation

 - To prevent overfitting due to limited data, AlexNet uses **image augmentation** techniques like **rotation**, **flipping**, and **color jittering** to artificially increase the size of the training dataset.